abhityakrishnaraj/abhityakrishnaraj/README.md

 ### Hi there 👋 I'm Abhitya Krishnaraj
 # 💫 About Me:
-🔭 I’m currently in my senior year of college at UIUC studying computer engineering.
+🔭 Just graduated from UIUC with a Bachelors of Science in computer engineering.
+Looking for opportunities in consulting, data science, and software engineering.
 Passionate about data analytics, machine learning, and exploring the world.

 ## 🌐 Socials: